March 8, 2000 E-Mail from MRFA member, James Bledsoe

 These are results of a new survey from THE VIETNAM VETERANS MEMORIAL

 FUND, Washington DC.
-It plays with preconceptions we may have about who
+It plays with preconceptions we may have

 Vietnam Veterans really are.